 Students have the opportunity where possible to connect with key industry figures.
 The course content is reviewed regularly for currency and to keep the learning on global trend.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

 As an individual program, the Certificate IV in Interior Decoration is offered as a part-time day or evening course and is completed over two years.

 You can continue your studies the Diploma of Interior Design and Decoration, which is a full-time program.
 You will enter with advanced standing into second year of the diploma once you have successfully completed the Certificate IV in Interior Decoration.

-As a part-time student you will attend 6 hours of classes per week.
-This can be either 1 full day or 2 evening classes per week.
+As a part-time student you will attend 6 hours of classes per week, delivered over 1 full day.
 You are expected to undertake 6 hours of homework and research weekly.

 Certificate students have the opportunity to work on projects and gain work experience with major Australian companies.

 You will study residential briefs to develop your understanding of:

 - research into historic and contemporary interior style.